Last Updated on October 12, 2021 by Anne-Marie

 There’s no need to defrost the frozen vegetables.
 Just add to the miso soup ingredients as directed to heat up.

+No chives?
 If you don’t have fresh chives in the garden like I do used dried chives or substitute thinly sliced green onions instead.

 You may wish to add a protein to this basic miso soup recipe.
 Some ideas would be slices of hard boiled egg, or pieces of tofu.
 If you have leftover chicken, pork or beef from the previous night’s dinner, cut the meat into small pieces and add to the miso soup recipe.